Objects

 Dreaming About a Lost Book: Meaning, Psychology & Symbolism

-Dreaming of a lost book may symbolize feelings of confusion or a desire for self-discovery.
+Dreaming of a lost book can reflect feelings of missed opportunities or forgotten knowledge.

 Written by: DreamMeaning Editorial Team